axean/tergite-frontend/apps/tergite-mss/docs/auth.md

 - The two strings are unique to this system, but are given by the Oauth2 provider
 - Common Oauth2 providers include Google, Github, Microsoft, Chalmers (which uses Microsoft)
 - Organizations which have a sort of ActiveDirectory can automatically be Oauth2 providers.
-- We also use [OpenID Connect]() which is a flavour of Oauth2 that requires a third string, a
+- We also use [OpenID Connect](https://openid.net/developers/how-connect-works/) which is a flavour of Oauth2 that requires a third string, a
   `OPENID_CONFIGURATION_ENDPOINT`, from where to get the configuration of the openID provider.

 ### How to Set Up a New Oauth2 Provider

-- Let's say we want some 'Ericsson' users to have access to MSS.
+- Let's say we want some 'Company B' users to have access to MSS.
 - Copy the `mss-config.example.toml` to `mss-config.toml`, and update the configs therein.
   Note: You could also create a new toml file based on `mss-config.example.toml`
   and set the `MSS_CONFIG_FILE` environment variable to point to that file.